For agents that move real money

 The destination changed.
 Nobody noticed.

 Between commitment and execution, the recipient address was silently rewritten.
-The AI agent believed it was paying the right vendor.
+The agent believed it was paying the right vendor.
 The audit log showed a successful transfer.
 The money went somewhere else.
+Stvor catches this with one gate: canonical payload hash compare.

 UNDETECTED BY MONITORINGCRITICAL